 You might have been looking forward to the dinner, to seeing your peers, but not even an hour into the meal your partner is already getting nervous.
-They want to know who you’re with, if you already miss them, and wouldn’t you rather be at home with them instead of at that dinner?
+They want to know who you’re with.
+They ask if you already miss them.
+Your partner might even question whether you wouldn’t rather be at home with them instead out with others?

 - They’re extremely focused on how you react to things.
-They worry about unimportant details, imagining something bad is going to happen in the relationship, or that you’re going to leave them.
+They worry about unimportant details.
+Your partner might imagine that something bad’s going to happen in the relationship or that you’re going to leave them.

 - Their moods change quickly.
-Sometimes you’re the best thing that could be in their life, and the next moment their apathetic or distrustful, as if you’ve done something wrong.
+Sometimes you’re the best thing that could be in their life.
+The next moment, though, they become apathetic or distrustful as if you’ve done something wrong.

 - Emotional manipulation is used as a subtle and effective weapon.
-They’ll get what they want through blackmail or “ultimatums,” even playing the role of the victim in order to get what they want.
-You have to be careful.
+They’ll get what they want through blackmail or “ultimatums.”
+People with this trait may play the role of the victim in order to get what they want.

 2. The distant or cold attachment

-People with this kind of attachment see relationships differently than others do or expect from their partners.
-They don’t require intimacy, and their needs for personal space or other emotional requirements aren’t expressed.
+People with this kind of attachment see relationships differently than most people.
+They don’t require intimacy.
+Aside from that, their needs for personal space or other emotional requirements aren’t expressed.

 But what are the common aspects to look out for?

 - They don’t know what to make of their partner’s emotions.
-They don’t experience empathy and aren’t able to identify the needs that their partner may have.
+They may not have a strong sense empathy and aren’t able to identify the needs that their partner may have.

-- They always need some degree of space – both physical and personal.
-If you overstep your bounds and infringe on that need, they can be angry, hurt, and even betrayed…as if you’ve deliberately invaded their privacy.
+- These people always need some degree of space.
+This can be both physical and personal.
+If you overstep your bounds and infringe on that need, they might feel angry, hurt, or even betrayed.
+It’s as if you’ve deliberately invaded their privacy.
 At the same time, they’re completely oblivious to your suffering.

 - They often prefer to be alone.
 That way they can avoid serious commitments and only have casual encounters.